-Auditor's Report
+Auditor's report

 Once we complete our annual audit, we will provide you with our auditor's report on the work referred to above.
-The form and content of our auditor's report will be in accordance with Canadian Auditing Standard 700, Forming an Opinion and Reporting on Financial.
-There may be circumstances where our audit report may differ from the expected form and content.
-If, for any reasons caused by or relating to the affairs of you or you, we are unable to complete our audit, we may decline to issue our auditor's report.
+The form and content of our auditor's report will be in accordance with Canadian Auditing Standard 700, Forming an Opinion and Reporting on Financial Statements.

+There may be circumstances where our auditor's report may differ from the expected form and content.
+In such cases, we will discuss with you in advance of finalizing our report and seek to resolve any differences of view that may exist.

+If, for any reasons caused by or relating to the affairs of you or your management, we are unable to complete our services, we may decline to issue our auditor's report.

-Our Responsibilities
+Our responsibilities